Skip to main content

 Navigating the access roads

 Your main means of travel within the Tract is the Gulf Brook Road.
 This is a seasonally-open road, which means that during the winter months, and parts of the shoulder season, the first gate is closed.
 The NYSDEC provides updates on the status of the road, and checking out their reports is a must before you set off on an adventure.
 Gulf Brook Road runs for roughly 6 miles to a spot known as Four Corners.
-A left here takes you onto Boreas Road (vehicles permitted), and a right takes you on foot to the last parking area, which is handicap access only via vehicle.
+A left here takes you onto Boreas Road (vehicles permitted), and a right takes you on foot to the last parking area, which is handicapped access only via vehicle.

 Yellow and brown sign indicated road distances in the Boreas Ponds tract